2.2 Inherent Diversity: Disagreements

 The resulting differences in attitudes to governance are examined in more detail in later chapters; the purpose of introducing them at this stage is to illustrate the fundamental nature of some disagreements in a society.
 In this book it is argued that there is merit in both these philosophies – the collective needs of a society and the perspective of the individual should both be considered – and most people’s views encompass aspects of both.
 For analysis purposes, though, it is easier to treat them as opposing viewpoints so that the tensions between them can be clearly understood.

-Different cultural backgrounds also account for variation in people’s attitudes and values.
-Individuals also vary in their tolerance of change and their openness to new ideas and experiences.
+Different cultural backgrounds, for example religious beliefs, also account for variation in people’s attitudes and values.
+And individuals vary in their tolerance of change and their openness to new ideas and experiences.
 Human beings are so complex, and there are so many sources of difference, that the term ‘inherent diversity’ is appropriate.
 There will never be uniformity in people’s views, so negotiation is essential.

-Despite people’s differences, there are many widely-shared values in any society which help to bind it together.
+Despite people’s differences, there are many widely shared values in any society which help to bind it together.
 There is widespread agreement upon what is acceptable behaviour between one person and another.
 Almost everyone prefers law and order to be maintained (although there is scope for disagreement about the enforcement of moral codes).
 A collectivist has no more reason than an individualist to welcome unnecessary State interference; they would disagree, though, about the necessity of some State involvement.
-An attempt has been made in this book to highlight the areas upon which disagreement is inevitable.
+This book highlights areas where disagreement is inevitable and where problems arise from people who try to impose their views on others rather than reach a compromise.

 Amartya Sen defined “capability”, in chapter 11 of his book The Idea of Justice, as “the opportunity to fulfil ends and the substantive freedom to achieve those reasoned ends” – where the term “ends” means whatever is important to a person (the quotation is from p.
 234).
 In the footnotes to that chapter he refers to several other books on what he describes as “the capability approach”.